madmachineio/MadDriversSDK57/README.md

 2. Open the project and open the file `Package.swift`.

-    The `MadDrivers` has already been added to your project by default.
+    The `MadDriversSDK57` has already been added to your project by default.
 You could use all libraries in it.
 It's better to **specify the specific library** to reduce the build time for your project.
 Change the statement

-    `.product(name: "MadDrivers", package: "MadDrivers")` to
+    `.product(name: "MadDriversSDK57", package: "MadDriversSDK57")` to

-    `.product(name: "SHT3x", package: "MadDrivers")` as shown below.
+    `.product(name: "SHT3x", package: "MadDriversSDK57")` as shown below.

 ```swift
 // swift-tools-version:5.3